marsobpro/frontend-project-1/README.md

 ## General Information

-- This is a landing page project built using React and TailwindCSS,
+- This is a landing page project built using React and TailwindCSS
-- I implemented a parallax effect for both scroll and mouse movement.
+- I implemented a parallax effect for both scroll and mouse movement
+- I also used Bento Box design

 ## Technologies Used